About Me

 Artistic Statement

 A hill I will die on is that empathy is the most important trait of any storyteller.
-The moment an artist loses their ability to inhabit another person’s worldview, they have lost their ability to write a captivating character, create an engaging conflict, or present someone’s life in an interesting way.
-There is always a compelling story to be told as long as the person telling it is willing to put aside their ego for just a second and think about what might cause somebody else to make the decisions they do.
+The moment an artist loses their ability to inhabit another person’s worldview, they have lost their ability to write a captivating character, imagine a compelling conflict, or present someone’s life in a new and interesting light.
+There is always an engaging story to be told so long as the person telling it is willing to put aside their ego for just a second and think about what might cause somebody to make the decisions they do.

-And this has never been more important.
-We live in an age of hyper-individualism, and are taught early on that anything we achieve in life will come from the sweat off our own backs.
-Nothing will ever be given to us– therefore, we should never give anyone anything without profit incentive.
-In fact, we shouldn’t even think about the lives of other people, because what are they except distracting sob stories?
+In my view, this has never been more important.
+We live in an age of hyper-individualism, and are taught early on in life that anything we achieve will come from the sweat off our own backs.
+Nothing will ever be given to us– therefore, we should never give anyone anything without being offered something in return.
+In fact, we shouldn’t even think about the lives of others, because what really are they except distractions?
 This mindset is how art dies.

 Empathy is inherently radical.
 It challenges the most basic principles of the status quo.
 Today, it is every storyteller’s responsibility to reject that status quo– to stand up and embody radical empathy.
 At least, I see that as my responsibility.
 My goal is to tell stories that help people to connect with one another.

 There are some things we can’t avoid.
-Film is a business, and business is ruthless, but as long as I have a shred of creative agency, I can promise that this will be the philosophy behind everything I make.
+Whether we like it or not, storytelling is a business, and business is ruthless.
+But as long as I have a shred of creative agency, empathy will be the guiding principle behind everything I make.